 Berea offers a variety of courses across the curriculum with emphasis on poverty and human capability, including “Contemporary Issues in Family Poverty,” an interdisciplinary exploration of causes and consequences of poverty on families.
 We are developing a minor or emphasis in poverty from existing courses and the summer internship, and many Berea students are involved in service programs that help the local community.

-Board Member and Academic Director
+SHECP Council Member and Faculty Director

 Berea College Internship Director